QEC-pages/vecdec/README.md

 ## Common tasks

-### Analyze the performance of a quantum or classical code with internal decoder
+### Simulate the performance of a quantum or classical code with the internal decoder

 - Use a classical code specified by a parity check matrix in Matrix Market coordinate (`MTX`) or David MacKay's `alist` format; generate